Jobs authorized biography so his kids can know him

 "He was a very private person, but he's everywhere in the products he created," said Glenn Harada, a 22-year-old former Apple employee.
 "He didn't work alone but none of this could have happened without him."

 Employees said they went on with business, but with an undercurrent of sadness.
-Grief counselors on the payroll had reached out to Apple workers, a spokesman said.
+Grief counsellors on the payroll had reached out to Apple workers, a spokesman said.

-"Deep down there's sadness," said Cory Moll, a part-time Apple employee who had tried to organize a union.
+"Deep down there's sadness," said Cory Moll, a part-time Apple employee who had tried to organise a union.
 "We have lost someone who touched us all."

 With his passion for minimalist design and a genius for marketing, Jobs laid the groundwork for Apple to continue to flourish after his death, most analysts and investors say.